Aneeb-Kashif2/private-cloud/CURRENT_ARCHITECTURE_AND_FLOW.md

 ## 13. Tests and verification scope

-There are **12 filesystem/config tests and 16 database integration tests**.
+There are **32 tests: 12 filesystem/config tests, four CORS tests and 16 database integration tests**.
+The CORS tests cover changing tunnel origins, credentialed preflights, explicit allowlists, invalid origins and continued authentication enforcement.
 They cover path traversal, symlinks, exact-size writes, interruptions, empty files, permissions, authentication, ownership, quota concurrency, filtering/folders and delete accounting.
 Integration tests are skipped without `TEST_DATABASE_URL` and clear application tables in the explicitly supplied test database.

-The smoke script builds an isolated Docker network, starts disposable PostgreSQL/Redis, mounts a temporary upload directory, applies migrations, exercises HTTP registration/upload/list/download/quota/delete and page responses, and checks graceful backend shutdown.
+The smoke script builds an isolated Docker network, starts disposable PostgreSQL/Redis plus the application and Nginx containers, mounts a temporary upload directory, applies migrations, exercises credentialed CORS preflights and HTTP registration/upload/list/download/quota/delete and page responses through Nginx, and checks graceful backend shutdown.
 Its cleanup removes the temporary containers/network/directory.
 It does not operate on the live uploaded-file directory.

-Earlier implementation validation in this session passed all 28 tests, type-check, backend lint, both Docker builds and container smoke tests.
-This inspection performed fresh read-only runtime/configuration/schema checks; it did not rerun the test suite or deploy anything.
+Earlier implementation validation in this session passed all 32 tests, type-check, backend lint, both Docker builds and container smoke tests.
+This inspection performed fresh read-only runtime/configuration/proxy checks; it did not rerun the test suite or deploy anything.
 The frontend workspace still defines `lint` as `next lint`; the configured CI explicitly runs backend ESLint plus Next's production build checks rather than claiming a standalone frontend ESLint pass.

 For operating commands, use [README.md](README.md) and [deploy/README.md](deploy/README.md).
-The runtime snapshot in section 2 is the current observation; the Compose and CI sections describe the infrastructure the checked-in configuration is prepared to run.
+The runtime snapshot in section 2 is the current observation; the Compose section describes the active local stack, while the CI section describes automation whose remote execution was not verified.